 Directory or Guest Users or Service Principals: You can delegate granular access to CSP subscriptions by adding users in the customer directory or adding guest users and assigning specific RBAC roles.

-Microsoft recommends that users have the minimum permissions they need to perform their work as a security practice.
+As a security practice, Microsoft recommends that users have the minimum permissions they need to do their work.
 See Azure Active Directory Privileged Identity Management resources.